Brazil travel advice

 • avoid isolated areas

-• don't resist an attack
+• do not resist an attack

 Theft